wahzoo-op/phoenixpilot/README.md

 phoenixpilot
 ========================
+Prometheus was banished by the gods for giving the gift of knowledge to man.
+He was cast into the bowels of the earth and pecked by birds.

 phoenixpilot is a L2 autonomous driving system for Ford vehicles.

 The upstream code base for this repository can be found at https://github.com/commaai/openpilot